alexnardini/FLAM3_for_SideFX_Houdini/README.md

 The next two are a bit more speedy:

-`Iterations needed in FLAM3 for Houdini to resolve: 512`
+`Iterations needed in FLAM3 for Houdini to resolve: 512` `( potentially a bit less are needed for those but just in case. )`

 `tatasz blue modulus`
 ![Chaotica to FLAM3HOUDINI 01](https://github.com/alexnardini/FLAM3/blob/main/img/ChaoticaToFLAM3HOUDINI_01.jpg)